-GR: On your about page on your website it describes you as a musician and Daniel as an engineer.
+GR: On your website, David is described as a musician and Daniel as an engineer.
 All three of you guys are centered around this restaurant, but you all have other full-time gigs.
 It leaves a message to the younger generation that there is an intersection of art and food and computer science.
-There’s an art in that.

 My brothers and I have a strong line of communication because we know each other so well.
 We live together and share our opinions.
-We share food, music, ideas, and I believe that’s made me not only a better person but a better chef.
-It’s made him a better musician, and it’s made Dan a better middle brother.
-No, it’s made him a great manager and engineer.
-A lot of the things that apply to his work and workplace dynamics apply to our restaurant and vice versa.
-The idea is to enrich each other’s lives and not spend time and energy with labels and creating contrived separations.
-People get so hung up on keeping things separate whether it’s relationships, politics, or even the food on their plate.
-That’s a lot of wasted energy and you’re better off embracing what you have and working at something.
+We share food, music, ideas, and that’s made me not only a better person, but a better chef.
+It’s made him a better musician, and it’s made Dan a better manager and engineer.

 GR: Did you all go to schools around Boston?